RichiSquarez/Movie-Fight/README.md

 Compare movies and find out which one reigns supreme!
 <h2>About</h2>

 Movie Fight is a web application that allows users to compare movies and find out which one is the most popular.
-The application uses an API to gather information about the movies and provides a user-friendly interface to display the results.
+The application uses an OMDb API to gather information about the movies and provides a user-friendly interface to display the results.
 <h2>Features</h2>
 <ul>
   <li>Compare movies and find out which one is the most popular</li>